kmlv/exchange_server_withLLM/README.md

 ```bash
 docker-compose down
 ```
+# Development Information
+The following run methods are recommended approaches to debug/test the system in isolated modules.

-# Run Method \# 2: Run locally without Docker
+# Development Run Method \# 1: Run locally without Docker(Recommended to test a single client)
 To run the system without docker, you must manually start the Continuous Double Auction and clients.
 This option is recommended to test/debug `flask_client.py` without having to deal with the react frontend.
-Furthermore, a good way to test the behavior of a single client.
+Additionally, it is recommended to use this for a single client due to the structure of the logging system.

 ## Run the CDA Exchange
 ```bash